bytebase/bytebase/proto/gen/grpc-doc/store/README.md

 ### TablePartitionMetadata.Type
 Type is the type of a table partition, some database engines may not support all types.
 Only avilable for the following database engines now:
-MySQL: RANGE, LIST, HASH, COLUMNS, KEY (https://dev.mysql.com/doc/refman/8.0/en/partitioning-types.html)
+MySQL: RANGE, LIST, HASH, LINEAR HASH, KEY, LINEAR_KEY, COLUMNS(which is actually RANGE and LIST) (https://dev.mysql.com/doc/refman/8.0/en/partitioning-types.html)
 PostgreSQL: RANGE, LIST, HASH (https://www.postgresql.org/docs/current/ddl-partitioning.html)

 | Name | Number | Description |